Kelowna

 These resources, available to view on their dedicated homepage to infill development, are a simple but effective example of public engagement materials that can help local planners in their efforts to win support for gentle density housing initiatives.

-The City of Kelowna is one of Canada’s fastest growing cities.
-Infill housing has emerged as a significant piece of City’s overall growth strategy and supports many of the housing goals established in the 2040 Official Community Plan.
+As one of Canada’s fastest growing cities, Kelowna has made infill housing a core part of its growth strategy, supporting the housing goals in its 2040 Official Community Plan.

 Overview of municipal resources pertaining to gentle density and broader planning materials.